materials-marketplace/user-docs/docs/source/apps/quickstart.md

    Registering an application on the platform means telling the MarkePlace how to reach your application and the capabilities you have decided to implement.

    Check the [registration](./registration) page for a detailed description of the process.
-In case the application is firewall-protected, see [this](./message_broker)section
+In case the application is firewall-protected, see [this](./message_broker)section.

+1. **Interacting with the application**

+   Apart from the swagger viewer presented in the application registration, the Marketplace also offers a Python library that can be used to communicate with registered applications.
+   More information about this is available in [the SDK](../../jupyter/sdk).

 1. **Tutorials and teaching**